-A person may require gallbladder removal surgery if the inflammation and pain from gallstones and related issues do not subside with other treatments.
+A person may require gallbladder removal surgery if other treatments do not relieve the inflammation and pain from gallstones and related issues.
+Cholecystectomy is the medical term for gallbladder removal surgery.

 The gallbladder sits just below the liver on the upper right side of the abdomen.
 It is a small, pear-shaped, pouch-like organ that stores and releases bile.

 Bile is a digestive fluid that the liver creates to help the body digest fats.

 If people have too much of a liver pigment called bilirubin in the bile or excess cholesterol, they may experience gallbladder issues, such as:

 In cases where these symptoms do not subside but instead become too uncomfortable to manage or interfere with everyday life, gallbladder removal surgery may be necessary.

 Gallbladder removal is a relatively common and straightforward procedure.
 It is possible to live a healthy life without a gallbladder.